 Depending on the cause, hyperhidrosis can be divided into (3):

 - Primary hyperhidrosis is a rare disorder that results in excessive sweating only in the armpits, palms, soles, face and scalp.

-- Secondary hyperhidrosis causes generalized sweating due to underlying diseases such as thyroid disorder, infection, or medication.
+- Secondary hyperhidrosis (diaphoresis) causes generalized sweating due to underlying diseases such as thyroid disorder, infection, or medication.

 Causes Of Hyperhidrosis In Toddlers

 Though it is not normal for a toddler to sweat excessively, it often happens due to over-bundling or overdressing your child.
 Many parents tend to make their toddlers wear warm clothes more often than required.

-If you make your toddler wear warm clothes indoors and keep room heaters high, it may cause excessive sweating.
-Your child may also sweat more than usual due to anxiety and physical activity (4).
+If you make your toddler wear warm clothes indoors and keep room heaters high, it may cause excessive sweating and increase the risk of hyperthermia due to heat exhaustion.
+Your child may also sweat more than usual due to anxiety or nervousness and physical activity (4).

 Some health problems that may cause hyperhidrosis in toddlers can be (5):